KeeganBurkart/meditation_app/README.md

 - Track meditation sessions and moods
 - Earn badges for completing challenges
 - Create challenges with optional private visibility
+- Follow other users and manage your network

 ## Community Challenges
 Mindful Connect supports community meditation challenges where users can join and log their progress toward a shared goal.
 The helper functions in `src/mindful.py` manage challenge creation, participation, and minute tracking.